caio-rodriguez/Getting-and-Cleaning-Data-Week-4-Project-Assignment/CodeBook.md

 # About the source data
 This data refer to the Human Activity Recognition Using Smartphones Data Set, available at the UCI Machine Learning Repository: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-It represents Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Here is the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 # About the R Script